Lin-Group-at-UMass/Seq2Seq-IR/README.md

 ./run_train.sh transformer-smiles
 ```

-Or you can try training the model with custom settings.
+Or you can train the model with custom settings.
 ```bash
 cd Spectrum2Structure/
 python train.py --model Transformer --mode smiles \